BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 # Sourcing a List of Domains

-Finding a list of domains to block proved to be very easy thanks to the efforts of Steven Black and the contributors of the [consolidated host files](https://github.com/StevenBlack/hosts) on GitHub.
+Finding a list of domains to block proved to be very easy thanks to the efforts of Steven Black and the contributors to a set of [consolidated host files](https://github.com/StevenBlack/hosts) on GitHub.
 This repository contains a consolidated list of hosts from multiple curated sources.
 The repo includes different hosts file variants based around different categories such as gambling, social, porn, fakenews, and so on.

 I picked the **Unified hosts + fakenews + gambling + social** variant which, as the name suggests, includes the unified ads and malware domains, along with fake news, gambling, and social domains.
 At time of writing, this includes 177,286 distinct domains.

 The README in the repository includes a [list of downloads], with links to the README and hosts file download for each variant.

-Each [hosts(5)](https://man.openbsd.org/man5/hosts.5) file is formatted exactly as you'd expect.
+{{< callout type=tip >}}
+This file is laid out in the same way you're used to seeing in an `/etc/hosts` file.
+You can read more about it on the manpage for [hosts(5)](https://man.openbsd.org/man5/hosts.5).
+{{</callout>}}

+Here is a sample from the top of the hosts file.

 ```
 # Title: StevenBlack/hosts